-Access controls apply usually after authentication has been established.
-Access control can take on several forms [SS94].
+Access controls usually apply after authentication has been established.
+Access control can take several forms [Sandhu and Samarati 1994].

-Discretionary access control (DAC) is based on the idea that the owner of data should determine who has access to it.
-DAC allows data to be freely copied from object to object, so even if access to the original data is denied access to a copy can be obtained.

-Lattice-based access controls [SAN93], also known as mandatory access controls (MAC), confine the transfer of information to occur only in one direction in a lattice of security labels, e.g., low to high but not high to low.
+- -Discretionary access control (DAC) is based on the idea that the owner of data should determine who has access to it.
+DAC allows data to be freely copied from object to object, so even if access to the original data is denied, access to a copy can be obtained. - -Lattice-based access controls [Sandhu 1993], also known as mandatory access controls (MAC), confine the transfer of information to one direction in a lattice of security labels (for example, low to high but not high to low).
 MAC emerged from confidentiality requirements of the military but has broad applications for integrity and separation objectives.

-Role-based access control (RBAC) requires that access rights are assigned to roles rather than to individual users (as in DAC) [SCFY96].
+-Role-based access control (RBAC) requires that access rights be assigned to roles rather than to individual users (as in DAC) [Sandhu et al. 1996].
 Users obtain these rights by virtue of being assigned membership in appropriate roles.
 This simple idea greatly eases the administration of authorizations.

-Other forms of access control also exist and this remains a fertile area for further research and development.
+Other forms of access control also exist, and this remains a fertile area for further research and development.

-Existing systems often take a feature-based approach to access control in which multiple interacting access control facilities are provided to be configured by security administrators to meet their policy objectives.
-Unfortunately, these access-control features are all too often poorly documented and their interactions poorly understood.
+Existing systems often take a featurebased approach to access control in which multiple interacting access-control facilities are configured by security administrators to meet their policy objectives.
+Unfortunately, these accesscontrol features are often poorly documented and their interactions poorly understood.